Zacisze metro station

 Zacisze is a station on the north-eastern part of Line M2 (Warsaw Metro).
 It is located in the vicinity of Figara, Lecha and Matyldy streets.

 Description

-The construction of the station began in 2019.

-The planned opening of the station is in 2022.
+Construction of the station began in 2019, with completion scheduled for 2022.

 The station was opened for passenger services on 28 September 2022.

+Zacisze is the least used metro station in Warsaw.
+As of December 2025, the station served around 1,500 daily passengers on weekdays and fewer than 1,000 daily passengers on weekends and holidays, accounting for 0.25% of all Warsaw Metro passengers.